“See what your greed for money has done."

 Helen sought a second opinion and scheduled an appointment with Dr. Hector Ruiz.
 “Oh, Helen, you’re a hypochondriac,” he said.
 He concurred with the first doctor that it was a benign fatty tumor.

 Helen was still unsatisfied with that answer.
 She scheduled an appointment with a specialist at Ochsner Foundation in New Orleans.
 Doctors there ran a CAT scan and found the tumor on the adrenal gland.
 There was also fluid on Nicole’s lungs, which was another red flag of something more serious.
-A biopsy confirmed that Nicole Price had Stage 3 neuroblastoma, the same rare childhood cancer that Mindy Fontenot had.
+A biopsy confirmed that Nicole Price had Stage 3 neuroblastoma, the same rare childhood cancer that killed Mindy Fontenot and Keisha Ponville.

 Meanwhile three other children, including Nicole Price, were undergoing treatment for neuroblastoma.
-All five children were diagnosed with this rare form of cancer within an eighteen-month period after the first massive airborne release of coal tar from MSP.
+All five children had been diagnosed with this rare form of cancer within an eighteen-month period after the first airborne release of coal tar from MSP.

 Nicole Price would have surely suffered the same fate as Mindy Fontenot and Keisha Ponville had Helen Solar accepted what the first two doctors told her.
 The lump on her back was not a benign fatty tumor; it was cancer.
-Nicole was undergoing chemotherapy treatment and doctors were hopeful that detecting the cancer at Stage 3 had saved her life.
+With chemotherapy treatment underway, doctors were hopeful that detecting the cancer at Stage 3 had saved Nicole Price’s life.

 Nicole’s paternal grandmother, Miriam Price, and her maternal grandmother, Helen Solar, began to organize a media campaign calling on state and federal health agencies to investigate Marine Shale Processors as their primary suspect for having killed the children of Morgan City.